UIC Class Scheduling Policy Terms and Roles

 Terms & Roles

-Office of Classroom Scheduling – The Office of Classroom Scheduling (OCS) coordinates scheduling with departments three times per year—for the Fall, Spring, and Summer semesters.
+Course Management and Academic Space Scheduling – Course Management and Academic Space Scheduling coordinates scheduling with departments three times per year—for the Fall, Spring, and Summer semesters.
 The office utilizes a “pre-proof” process, which is outlined in the UIC Class Scheduling Procedures page.

 Pre-Proof Process – Tentative course schedules are built from previous year’s departmental course offerings.
 This process is outlined in the UIC Class Scheduling Procedures page.